zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    See http://www.fourmilab.ch/random.

-   :data: The data to compute the entropy for.
+   :param data: The data to compute the entropy for.

    :returns: The result of the entropy test, which contains the following